mjquinlan2000/child-support-angular/README.md

-# Mike Quinlan's Child Support Calculator
+# CO Child Support Calculator

 This application is developed to calculate child support for the state of Colorado ONLY.
 This was built using Yeoman, Grunt, Bower, Node, Bootstrap, and AngularJS.